awslabs/kubeflow-manifests/docs/component-guides/profiles.md

 Integration with the `AwsIamForServiceAccount` plugin is being actively worked on for all components with Profile-level support.

 You can find documentation about the `AwsIamForServiceAccount` plugin for specific components in the individual [component guides](/docs/component-guides/).
+Read on for general configuration instructions.

 ## Configuration steps

-After installing Kubeflow on AWS with one of the available [deployment options](/docs/deployment/install/), you can configure Kubeflow Profiles with the following steps:
+After installing Kubeflow on AWS with one of the available [deployment options](/docs/deployment/), you can configure Kubeflow Profiles with the following steps:

 1. Define the following environment variables:
     ```bash